KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/State-Article.md

 KeyboardKit has ways to check various keyboard state, such as if a keyboard is enabled in System Settings, if **Full Access** is enabled, if the keyboard is currently being used, etc.

-This information can be used to make the main app help users setup their keyboard properly.
+This information can be used to make an app help users to set up their keyboard properly.

 ## Keyboard state